Gummibär: Other media

-Film
+Films

-Gummibär: The Yummy Gummy Search For Santa
+Gummibär: The Yummy Gummy Search for Santa

-Gummibär: The Yummy Gummy Search for Santa was released in the United Kingdom on 8 October 2012, and in the US on 6 November 2012 from Lionsgate Home Entertainment.
+Gummibär: The Yummy Gummy Search for Santa was released in the United Kingdom on 8 October 2012, and in the US on 6 November 2012, from Lionsgate Home Entertainment.
 It is Gummibär's first feature-length film.
 It was directed by Bernie Denk and Jurgen Korduletsch, and written by Robert David Stevenson and Leo St. Pierre.
-Aside from the titular character (Sonja Ball), it stars Harry (Bruce Dinsmore), a male chameleon, Vampiro (Rick Jones), a male Dracula-esque vampire bat, and Kala (Holly Gauthier-Frankel), a female cat, as they embark on a search for Santa Claus, who is reported missing on Christmas Eve, but turned out to be kidnapped by a dance-crazed alien.
-The film aired in the US on 1 December of the same year on The CW's Vortexx Saturday morning cartoon block, which billed the airing as a "world premiere".
+It stars Gummibär (Sonja Ball), Harry (Bruce Dinsmore), a male chameleon, Vampiro (Rick Jones), a male Dracula-esque vampire bat, and Kala (Holly Gauthier-Frankel), a female cat, as they embark on a search for Santa Claus, who is reported missing on Christmas Eve, and is revealed to be kidnapped by a dance-crazed alien.
+The film aired in the US on 1 December 2012, on The CW's Vortexx Saturday morning cartoon block, which promoted the airing as a "world premiere" despite being released the previous month.

 Gummibär & Friends: Operation Cotton Candy

-Gummibär & Friends: Operation Cotton Candy is scheduled to be theatrically released in 2026 by Toonz Media Group, Gummybear International, Telegae, and Space Age Films.
-Directed by Pete Dodd, written by Dan Berlinka, and produced by P. Jayakumar and Paul Cummins, the film marks the second feature length film featuring the Gummibär character.
+Gummibär & Friends: Operation Cotton Candy is scheduled to be theatrically released in 2027, by Toonz Media Group, Gummybear International, Telegael, and Space Age Films.
+Directed by Pete Dodd, written by Dan Berlinka, and produced by P. Jayakumar and Paul Cummins, the film marks the second feature-length film featuring the Gummibär character.

 Web series

-In 2016, a YouTube animated web series titled Gummibär and Friends was released online on the official Gummibär YouTube channel, consisting of one season of 39 episodes.
-Those international versions were released on a channel titled "Gummy Bear Show International" beginning on 1 April 2020.
+In 2016, a YouTube animated web series titled Gummibär & Friends: The Gummy Bear Show was released online on the official Gummibär YouTube channel, and consists of two seasons of 39 episodes each.
+International versions of the show were released on a channel titled "Gummy Bear Show International" beginning on 1 April 2020.